sryza/spark-timeseries/README.md

 spark-finance
 =============

+*Under Construction*

-A library for financial and time series calculations on Apache Spark
+A library for financial and time series calculations on Apache Spark.